-If possible this observing mode should be used because it is the most efficient mode.
-This mode combines chopping symmetrically to the telescope's optical axis with a matched telescope nod to remove the residual telescope background.
-This mode is also known as nod match-chop (NMC) mode (cf. Section 5.2.1) or beam switching (BSW, cf. Section 7.2.1).
+This mode combines chopping symmetrically around the telescope's optical axis with a matched telescope nod to remove the residual telescope background.
+This mode is also known as nod match-chop (NMC) (cf. Section 5.2.1) or beam switching (BSW, cf. Section 7.2.1).

-When observing using a symmetric chop, large chop amplitudes degrade the image quality due to the introduction of coma.
+When observing using a symmetric chop the target is imaged off the optical axis.
+Large chop amplitudes therefore degrade the image quality due to the introduction of coma.
 This effect causes asymmetric smearing of the Point Spread Function (PSF) in the direction of the chop.
-However, the effect is small (with effect on Signal to Noise Ratio (SNR) less than 10%) in the red channel for all chop throws and in the blue channel for total chop throws less then 6 arcmin and wavelengths longer than 63 μ m.
-For wavelengths shorter than 63 μ m, we recommend total chop throws of less than 4 arcmin.
-Generally, it is recommended to use a chop as small as possible, but keep the FOV in the off-positions outside of any detectable emission.
+However, the effect is small (with an effect on the Signal to Noise Ratio (SNR) of less than 10%) in the red channel for all permitted chop throws and in the blue channel for total chop throws less then 6 arcmin and wavelengths longer than 63 μm.
+For wavelengths shorter than 63 μm, we recommend total chop throws of less than 4 arcmin, although observations have been made successfully with larger throws - please contact the SOFIA helpdesk (sofia_help@sofia.usra.edu) to discuss this if it is necessary for your observations.
+Generally, it is recommended to use a chop as small as possible while keeping the FOV in the off positions outside of any detectable emission.

 The position angle of the chop can be specified relative to equatorial coordinates or telescope coordinates (e.g. horizontal).
 Keep in mind that the telescope nod matched to the chop creates two off-positions symmetric to the on-position (Figure 3-5).
+Horizontal chopping is preferred when it is possible, i.e. for relatively small sources without any other sources of emission in the surrounding field and for which the position angle of the chop is thus unimportant.